 - 40. Under CSP outcome 1, WFP will leverage and improve existing EWS to ensure the provision of timely assistance before, during and after crises, meeting the daily food and nutrition needs of affected people.
 WFP will assist the Government in disaster risk management, capacity strengthening and the direct implementation of assistance, focusing on scaling up anticipatory action, improving SRSP and mitigating the impact of shocks.
-Work under this outcome will support government entities in promptly anticipating and responding to unpredictable climate events. - 41.
+Work under this outcome will support government entities in promptly anticipating climate events and responding to those that cannot be predicted unpredictable climate events. - 41.
 CSP outcome 1 contributes to the achievement of SDG 2.1.